symmetry

 reports a heat capacity anomaly associated with disordering of the nitrate ions

 in this crystal, more fully discussed in the Acta Cryst. paper linked above.
-(The corresponding doi link is http://dx.doi.org/10.1039/F29807600803.)

 The

-Acta Cryst. paper
+Acta Cryst. paper discusses also the

-temperature have disordered ammonium and carbonate ions respectively.
+disordered ammonium and carbonate ions respectively.

 SECTION

-III: POSITIONAL DISORDER OF THE COPPER ION IN β -MODIFICATION COPPER(II) PHTHALOCYANINE
+III: POSITIONAL DISORDER OF THE COPPER ION IN β -MODIFICATION COPPER(II)

 There